aws/aws-cdk/packages/@aws-cdk/cx-api/FEATURE_FLAGS.md

 When enabling this feature flag for an existing Stack, ResourcePolicies created via a SecretTargetAttachment will need replacement.
 This won't be possible without intervention due to limitation outlined above.
 First remove all permissions granted to the Secret and deploy without the ResourcePolicies.
-Now you can re-add the permissions and deploy again.
+Then you can re-add the permissions and deploy again.

 | Since | Default | Recommended |